dupls13/ProjectileMotionCalculator-/README.md

 # ProjectileMotionCalculator-
-Find Maximum Height, Distance, and Time when given Initial Velocity and Angle
+Find Maximum Height, Distance, and Time when given Initial Velocity and Angle (using tkinter)
-# Uses tkinter

 * Calculations are done in degrees, meters, seconds *